 Let~$k=1+n/2$.
 From the well-known classification of unimodular lattices, it is easy to see that~$k$ is an \emph{even} integer.
 Let~$M^k_\genus$ be the space of weight~$k$ and genus~$\genus$ Siegel modular forms.
 The subspace of cusp forms of~$M^k_\genus$ is denoted by~$S^k_\genus$.

 From now on, we assume that~$k>2\genus$.
-The first classical example of an element of~$M^k_\genus$ is the Siegel Eisenstein series~$E^k_\genus$.
+The first classical examples of elements in~$M^k_\genus$ are the Siegel Eisenstein series~$E^k_\genus$.
 These series have been generalized by Klingen~\cite{klingen-defKES} to the nowadays called Klingen Eisenstein series; see Section~\ref{sec;KMtheta} for details.
 They arise from genus~$r$ cusp forms with~$r\leq\genus$.
 We denote by~$E^k_{\genus,r}(f)$ the Klingen Eisenstein series of weight~$k$ and genus~$g$ arising from~$f\in S^k_r$.
 The subspace of such Klingen Eisenstein series is denoted by~$M^k_{\genus,r}$.
 We remark that in the degenerate case of~$g=r$, the series~$E^k_{\genus,\genus}(f)$ equals~$f$, and that if~$\genus=0$, then~$E^k_{\genus,0}(1)=E^k_\genus$.

 The space of modular forms~$M^k_\genus$ admits a decomposition \be M^k_\genus = \CC E^k_\genus \oplus M^k_{\genus,1} \oplus \dots \oplus M^k_{\genus,\genus-1} \oplus S^k_\genus, \ee which we call the \emph{modular decomposition} of~$M^k_\genus$.